Luden's: History

 The Dietrich family sold Luden's Inc. to Hershey Foods Corp in 1986, resulting in the termination of 98 salaried and 350 hourly workers.
 Luden's Throat Drops brand was sold by Hershey's to Pharmacia in 2001.
 In 2003, Pharmacia was acquired by Pfizer.
 In 2006, Pfizer sold its consumer products division, including the Luden's line, to Johnson & Johnson.

 As of 2008, packages of Luden's throat drops displayed the slogan "Trusted Luden's Care – Everyone needs a little TLC".

 In November 2009 Charlesbank Capital Partners/Blacksmith Brands announced that it had completed its acquisition of Luden's over-the-counter consumer products brands from McNeil-PPC, Inc.

 In late 2010, Prestige Brands acquired Blacksmith Brands.

 Ingredients

-Luden's brand throat drops are demulcents (meaning a swelling or irritation reliever) and mild oral anesthetics.
+Luden's brand throat drops are demulcents (meaning an irritation reliever) and some Luden's, such as their Menthol and Honey offer a mild oral anesthetics.
 The active ingredient in fruit flavors is pectin, a soluble gelatinous polysaccharide found in ripe fruits.
 Pectin places a coating on the throat to reduce irritation and swelling.
 Original Menthol and the various Honey flavors contain menthol, an oral anesthetic and irritant reliever.

 The drops' inactive ingredients include FD&C blue No. 1, FD&C blue 2, FD&C red 40, ascorbic acid, citric acid, malic acid, sodium acetate, sodium chloride, caramel color, corn syrup, flavors, soybean oil used as a processing aid, sucrose, and water.